BigslimVdub/Aeon-GUI-Guides/README.md

 ### Aeon-GUI-Guides
 This Repository is to hold informational how-to's and usability of Aeon Projects including but not limited to the Aeon-GUI wallet software.
-This is an Open-Source guide and anyone can contribute through Pull requests for addition of their guides.
+This is an Open-Source guide and anyone can contribute through pull requests for addition of their guides.

 ## How-To's
 ---------------------------------------------------------------------------------------